chenhaotian/Bayesian-Bricks/README.raw.md

 [![Build Status](https://travis-ci.com/chenhaotian/Bayesian-Bricks.svg?token=hByNmnrjfd4L3sAdyCVy&branch=master)](https://travis-ci.com/chenhaotian/Bayesian-Bricks)

-**bbricks** provides a collection of inference tools and conditional probability distributions(CPDs) to facilitate Bayesian network modeling.
-This is a package designed for statisticians, and the ones who want to learn the basic statistical mindsets.
+**bbricks** provides a collection of inference tools and conditional probability distributions(CPDs) to facilitate Bayesian modeling.
+This is a package designed for statisticians, and the ones who want to learn the basic Bayesian mindsets.

 See [Mindset](#mindset) and [Examples](#examples) to get started.